jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 | `cum_prod_init(c(1:10000))` | 8.99947   | 9.19716   | 11.46031  | 9.581028   | 11.51252  | 26.54054  | 100   |
 | `cum_prod_grow(c(1:10000))` | 96.828066 | 110.18554 | 128.99623 | 114.860681 | 130.11597 | 221.84280 | 100   |

-Thus, initializing an object of the correct size is much more efficient.
+Thus, initializing an object of the correct size is eleven times faster.
 This disparity only grows as the number of dimensions of our object increases.

 ***